darkskyapp/pngparse/README.md

 wanted to be able to read PNG images in Node, and I can't get various other modules to compile on all the different operating systems that I use.

-It is very immature and very incomplete.
-I only plan to extend it as much as needed to accomplish my own goals; however, I will gladly accept push requests that contribute meaningfully.
+It's reasonably immature, but surprisingly complete, covering mode PNG color type, depth, and filter combinations; a notable omission is that 16-bit depth and interlacing are not currently supported.
+I will gladly accept push requests that contribute meaningfully.
 Please make sure anything you write is tested, though.